Weak supervision: Heuristic approaches

 Some methods for semi-supervised learning are not intrinsically geared to learning from both unlabeled and labeled data, but instead make use of unlabeled data within a supervised learning framework.
 For instance, the labeled and unlabeled examples $x_1,\dots,x_{l+u}$ may inform a choice of representation, distance metric, or kernel for the data in an unsupervised first step.
 Then supervised learning proceeds from only the labeled examples.
 In this vein, some methods learn a low-dimensional representation using the supervised data and then apply either low-density separation or graph-based methods to the learned representation.
 Iteratively refining the representation and then performing semi-supervised learning on said representation may further improve performance.

 Self-training is a wrapper method for semi-supervised learning.
 First a supervised learning algorithm is trained based on the labeled data only.
 This classifier is then applied to the unlabeled data to generate more labeled examples as input for the supervised learning algorithm.
 Generally only the labels the classifier is most confident in are added at each step.
+In natural language processing, a common self-training algorithm is the Yarowsky algorithm for problems like word sense disambiguation, accent restoration, and spelling correction.

 Co-training is an extension of self-training in which multiple classifiers are trained on different (ideally disjoint) sets of features and generate labeled examples for one another.